Custom Output and Rendering

 // Custom implementation details

-Implementing custom output and rendering by inheriting from the Sink
+Implementing custom output and rendering by inheriting from the Sink class involves the following process:

 - Create custom class inheriting from

-- Implement necessary initialization and cleanup logic
+Sink - Implement necessary initialization and cleanup logic

 - Override

-method to implement rendering logic - Implement output processing as needed
+updatemethod to implement rendering logic - Implement output processing as needed

 By properly utilizing OpenGL features and following best practices, you can achieve efficient and stable custom output targets.